The Truth About Diabetic Foot Numbness

-If you have diabetes, you may have heard about foot problems that might come up.
+If you have diabetes, you probably have been told to take care of your feet.
+This is because minor foot problems can quickly become more serious issues.
 One of those is diabetic foot numbness.
-The truth is, diabetic foot numbness is due to nerve damage, also called diabetic neuropathy.
+The truth is, diabetic foot numbness is due to nerve damage called diabetic neuropathy.

 What causes diabetic foot numbness?

-Neuropathy not only causes discomfort, but you're also more likely to develop an injury such as a foot ulcer.
-You may not feel a cut or a pebble in your shoe.
-When you continue to walk on a small cut or a blister without knowing, it can get worse, become infected, and lead to more serious issues.
-This is why it's so important to wear socks every day to protect your feet and check with your doctor if you have any signs of numbness in your feet.
+Neuropathy is not only uncomfortable, but you are also more likely to develop more serious injuries such as a foot ulcers.
+This can happen when a small injury grows if you do not catch it early.
+For example, you may not feel a cut or a pebble in your shoe.
+If you continue to walk on the small cut or a blister without knowing, it can get worse, become infected, and develop into a foot ulcer.

 What can I do if I have diabetic foot numbness?

 Unfortunately, diabetic neuropathy cannot be cured or reversed.
-But the good news is that there are things you can do to keep your neuropathy under control and prevent further injuries from developing.
+But the good news is that you can do things to help keep your neuropathy under control and prevent more serious injuries.

-If you have diabetes and neuropathy, keeping your blood sugar under control is one of the best things you can do to manage your symptoms.
-Sticking to a healthy diet, incorporating exercise into your routine, and talking to your doctor about any medications that might help are good places to start.
+If you have neuropathy, keeping your blood sugar under control is one of the best things you can do to manage your symptoms.
+Sticking to a healthy diet, incorporating exercise into your routine, and talking to your doctor about medication are all good places to start.

-If you're experiencing any pain in your feet and toes with your neuropathy, there are products you can try to reduce pain.
-Foot creams, Epsom salt soaks, supplements, and even switching to diabetic shoes specially made to support your feet might help ease discomfort.
+If you're also experiencing any pain in your feet and toes, there are products you can try to reduce pain.
+Foot creams, Epsom salt soaks, supplements, and even switching to diabetic shoes made to support your feet can help ease discomfort.